Todo #6332

 It might also be easy to provide a simple usage tracker to identify when a crypto method that has been used, changes category, and warn the user.

-Updated by Stilez y almost 8 years ago
+Updated by Stilez y over 8 years ago

-Updated by Sean McBride over 7 years ago
+Updated by Sean McBride about 8 years ago

 I was about to file a similar bug, but found this one searching the bugbase for "md5".